cheukchuen/swiftui-landmarks/README.md

 In the Landmarks app, users can create a profile to express their personality.
 To give users the ability to change their profile, you’ll add an edit mode and design the preferences screen.

 You’ll work with a variety of common user interface controls for data entry, and update the Landmarks model types whenever the user saves their changes.

+### Notes

+- SwiftUI provides storage in the environment for values you can access using the `@Environment` property wrapper.
+Access the editMode value to read or write the edit scope.

+- The `EditButton` controls the same `editMode` environment value that you accessed in the previous step.

+- To avoid updating the global app state before confirming any edits — such as while the user enters their name — the editing view operates on a copy of itself.